Elton John: Sexuality and family

 In the late 1960s John was engaged to be married to his first lover, secretary Linda Woodrow, who is mentioned in the song "Someone Saved My Life Tonight".
 Woodrow provided financial assistance to John and Taupin at the time.
 John ended the relationship two weeks before their intended wedding, after being advised by Taupin and Long John Baldry.
 In 2020 John helped to pay for Woodrow's medical fees upon her request, despite having lost contact with her 50 years previously.

-In 1970, right after his first US shows in Los Angeles, John lost his virginity to and started his first gay relationship with John Reid, the Tamla Motown label manager for the UK, who later became John's manager.
+In 1970, right after his first US shows in Los Angeles, at the age of 23, John lost his virginity to and started his first gay relationship with John Reid, the Tamla Motown label manager for the UK, who later became John's manager.
 The relationship ended five years later, although Reid remained his manager until 1998.

 John married Renate Blauel, his friend and a German recording engineer, on 14 February 1984, at St Mark's Church, Darling Point, Sydney, Australia.
 Blauel said she attempted suicide during their honeymoon in St-Tropez after John told her that he wanted to end the union.
 Their marriage ended in divorce in 1988.
 John stated: "She was the classiest woman I've ever met, but it wasn't meant to be.
 I was living a lie."
 In 2020 Blauel sued John for writing about their relationship in his 2019 Me: Elton John Official Autobiography, which she claimed broke the terms of their divorce agreement.
 The case was settled later the same year.
 John had come out as bisexual in a 1976 interview with Rolling Stone.
 In 1992 he told Rolling Stone in another interview that he was "quite comfortable about being gay".

-In 1987 John won a libel case against The Sun newspaper, which published false allegations that he had had sex with rent boys.